-Socially responsible investing (or SRI), also known as green, ethical or sustainable investing, much like other traditional investment styles, aims for consistent, long term investment returns.
+Responsible investing, also known as green, ethical, sustainable or ESG (Environmental, Social and Governance) investing, much like other traditional investment styles, aims for consistent, long term investment returns.

 What about UNPRI?

-AvSuper does not currently offer investment options which are purpose built for SRI.
-However, some of our investment managers, particularly those investing in share markets, may use SRI considerations (to varying degrees) in meeting their specific investment (financial) objectives which contribute to the overall performance for AvSuper’s investments.
+AvSuper does not currently offer an investment option which is purpose built for responsible investment.
+However, we undertake a range of ESG investing practices across our entire investment portfolio.
+Many of our investment managers, particularly those investing in share markets and real assets (property and infrastructure), use socially responsible investment considerations (to varying degrees) in meeting their specific investment (financial) objectives which contribute to the overall performance for AvSuper’s investments.

 Implementing responsible investing